top of page

 1. Congenital Cataracts

-A clouding of the eye’s natural lens, which can block light and blur vision.
+• This condition involves clouding of the eye’s natural lens, which can block light and blur vision.

 2. Lazy Eye (Amblyopia)

-Signs: Head tilting, closing one eye to see better, difficulty with depth perception.
+• Signs: Head tilting, closing one eye to see better, difficulty with depth perception.

 3. Congenital Glaucoma

-A rare but serious condition caused by high eye pressure, which can damage the optic nerve.
+• A rare but serious condition caused by high eye pressure, which can damage the optic nerve.

-Signs: Cloudy eyes, excessive tearing, light sensitivity.
+• Signs: Cloudy eyes, excessive tearing, and light sensitivity.

-Acquired Eye Problems in Kids (Develop Over Time)
+B. Acquired Eye Problems in Kids (Develop Over Time)

 1. Refractive Errors (Nearsightedness, Farsightedness, Astigmatism)